RomanoLab/geospatial-preeclampsia-geobirth/README.md

 (Paris CF, Ledyard R, Just AC, South EC, Nguemeni Tiako MJ, Canelón SP, Burris HH, Romano JD).
 Note that the data from the preeclampsia case-control study used in the paper is not publicly available due to patient privacy concerns.
 To run these analyses the user must provide their own patient data.

-** Please note: the neighborhood features PM2.5 and temperature were part of our patient data and so no data curation/linkage was necessary for our analysis and these data are not included in the github.
+** Please note: the neighborhood features PM2.5 and temperature were part of our patient data and so no data curation/linkage was necessary for our analysis.

 Please follow these steps to reproduce the analyses with the input of a case-control study: